Page cover image

 • You could create a new Token, for example, gradient-stop with a value of rgba({colors.gray.900, 0.5), then reference the {gradient-stop} Token in the gradient value instead.

 The plugin will support creating Tokens of any CSS Gradients.
-However, we are not yet able to create all types of gradients in Figma:
+However, we are not yet able to create all types of gradients in Figma.
+Unsupported gradient types will be skipped during the import and export with Figma processes.

 • Linear - Supported